 So, you can see how sensible it is to have some sort of travel insurance when you travel abroad.

 Even if you are over 65 or you have pre-existing medical conditions you can still get reasonably-priced insurance.
 See our article here on cheaper insurance for the over-65s for links to specialist insurance companies.

 If you travel abroad a number of times a year you would be better off getting a well-priced annual multi-trip policy.
 Take a look at our comparison site here to find the best deal for you.

+Smart spending is imperative for your holiday when it comes to currencies.
 There are a few mantras to remember when it comes to travel money: